 Parents will be notified when changes are made to this schedule.
+During periods of special circumstances special scheduling might be required.

 - Buses leave from the Bus Area at a designated time - If you miss registration because of lateness, you must go to the school office to receive a late slip - N- Gr.
-1 snacks are eaten in the Homeroom classes students must provide their own snacks. - Grades 2-5 students will eat in the school's Dining Hall, they will be able to buy food or bring in their own healthy snack. - All Elementary students may purchase water at break times - All Students must have a Hall Pass to leave the classroom, especially for visits to the Nurse
+1 snacks are eaten in the Homeroom classes students must provide their own snacks. - Grades 2-5 students will eat in the school's Dining Hall, they will be able to buy food or bring in their own healthy snack. - All Elementary students may purchase water at break times - All Students must have a Hall Pass to leave the classroom, especially for visits to the Nurse.
 Students are reminded to use the bathroom at snack time.